OpenImageDebugger/OpenImageDebugger/README.md

 For more information on how to customize this file, check out this [more detailed blog post](https://csantosbh.wordpress.com/2016/10/15/configuring-gdb-imagewatch-to-visualize-custom-buffer-types/).

-## Using plugin

-When GDB hits a breakpoint, the imagewatch window will be opened.
-You only need to type the name of the buffer to be watched in the "add symbols" input, and press `<enter>`.

-Alternatively, you can also invoke the imagewatch window directly from GDB with the following command:

-    plot variable_name

-### Auto-contrast and manual contrast

-The (min) and (max) fields on top of the buffer view can be changed to control autocontrast settings.
-By default, imagewatch will automatically fill these fields with the mininum and maximum values inside the entire buffer, and the channel values will be normalized from these values to the range [0, 1] inside the renderer.

-Sometimes, your buffer may contain trash, uninitialized values that are either too big or too small, making the entire image look flat because of this normalization.
-If you know the expected range for your image, you can manually change the (min) and (max) values to focus on the range that you are interested.

-### Exporting bufers

-Sometimes you may want to export your buffers to be able to process them in an external tool.
-In order to do that, right click the thumbnail corresponding to the buffer you wish to export on the left pane and select "export buffer".

-GDB ImageWatch supports two export modes.
-You can save your buffer as a PNG (which may result in loss of data if your buffer type is not `uint8_t`) or as a binary file that can be opened with any tool.

-### Loading Octave/Matlab buffers

-Buffers exported in the `Octave matrix` format can be loaded with the function `giw_load.m`, which is installed in the binary folder.
-To use it, add this folder to Octave/Matlab `path` variable and call `giw_load('/path/to/buffer')`.

-### Configure your IDE to use GDB 7.10

-If you're not using gdb from the command line, make sure that your IDE is correctly configured to use GDB 7.10.
-On QtCreator, go to `Tools`->`Options`->`Build & Run`->`Debuggers` and make sure that the configured path references a compatible GDB version.

 ## Features for the Future & Known issues

-* Update internal variable list everytime the current stack location changes after a breakpoint is hit
 * Buffers are currently exported preserving the auto-contrast settings; they should not preserve auto-contrast (when saving in octave format) or only do it if auto-contrast is enabled (png)